omaralkaales/HangMan/Readme.txt

-hangman game is implemented with dynamic web interface, unfortunelty github supports static webpages only, but the source code is here to have a look at it.
+Hangman game is a dynamic web project, unfortunately GitHub supports static webpages only.
 The game is coded using JavaServer Pages (JSP) and Java.